Non-amenability and visual Gromov hyperbolic spaces: Basic notions and folklore

 \begin{lemma} If $(X,d)$ is a length space then it is uniformly coarsely proper if and only if it has bounded growth at some scale. \end{lemma} \begin{proof} If $(X,d)$ is uniformly coarsely proper it has bounded growth at some scale.
 So suppose $(X,d)$ has bounded growth at some scale $R>r>0$ and cover $B(x,R)$ by $N$ open balls $B(x_1,r), \dots, B(x_i,r), \dots, B(x_N,r)$.
 Since $(X,d)$ is a length space, for each $y \in B(x,2R-r)$ there exists $y' \in B(x,R)$ such that $d(y,y') \leq R-r$.
 Thus, for any $y \in B(x,2R-r)$ we can find $y' \in B(x,R)$ and $x_i$ as above such that In other words, $B(x_1,R), \dots, B(x_N,R)$ cover $B(x,2R-r)$, and it follows that $B(x,2R-r)$ can be covered by $N^2$ balls of radius $r$.
 By induction, for any $n \in \mathbb{N}$, the ball $B(x,(n+1)R-nr)$ can be covered by $N^{n+1}$ open balls of radius $r$. \end{proof}

-It is left as an exercise in \cite[Corollary 3.D.16]{CorHar} that being uniformly coarsely proper is invariant under metric coarse equivalence.
+Being uniformly coarsely proper is an invariant under metric coarse equivalence by \cite[Corollary 3.D.17]{CorHar}.
 For the readers convenience, we give a short proof for quasi-isometries proving an explicit estimate for the scale as well.